Skip to main content

 <levels> element

 When processing the publication components into a single instance, this element controls the resolution of the levels.
-This can affect the numbering and presentation of headings, paragraphs and xrefs.
+This can affect the numbering and presentation of headings, paragraphs, and xrefs.
 This element is optional and can have the following optional attributes:

 AttributeDescriptionDefault value